Screenly/Anthias/docs/README.md

 In Putty, to copy something simply select it, that its it, it's now magically in your clipboard ready for pasting.

 # Console Access
-To access the console while Screenly OSE is Running Simply hit `CTRL + ALT + F1`
+To access the console while Anthias is running Simply hit `CTRL + ALT + F1`

 # Enabling SSH